FMH Board Certification

 Don't forget to take the official mock exam, or download the sample questions from 2021 (pdf).
 You can download another set of 50 sample questions from 2016 (pdf).
 In 2015, a book called "200 Best of Five Questions for Nephrology Specialty Certificate Exam with Revision Notes and Guidelines" (Dr Ebadur Rahman and Dr Raees Farhan Mushtaq) was published by Tricorn Books.
 Another excellent series of 3 books: NephroShotz, has been published recently by a London-based nephrologist John Booth (@ThePeanutKidney).

 Regarding online materials, the Welsh Kidney Club created a free question bank for the exam.
 The BMJ OnExamination is providing an online paid subscription service for the ESENeph exam.
-Finally, the StudyPRN is offering a 3 months free access to their question bank and mock exam (thanks to a sponsorship from pharma).
+Finally, the StudyPRN is offering a time-limited payed access to their question bank.

 Further opportunity for exam preparation is participation at the UK Advance Nephrology Course in Oxford that primarily addresses those who plan to take the specialty exam.